JosephConradBlack/combat-planner/README.md

 ### Licence

-This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE.md](../blob/master/LICENSE) file for details
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details